 Product goals may be one of the most obscure parts of the Scrum framework.
 Some confusion with Scrum terminology is unforgivable in Agile circles – like mixing up Agile and Scrum.

-But the Scrum police will forgive you if you have:
+But everyone will forgive you if you have:

 - Never heard of the Product Goal.

 - Think it’s the same as a product vision.

 - Wonder how it’s different from the Sprint Goal.

 That’s because the term “Product Goal” is relatively new in Scrum.

 Product Goals only made an appearance in the latest 2020 edition of the Scrum Guide to give teams a new perspective.
 Product Goals are an objective that’s further off than short-term Sprint Goals but closer and more concrete than the elusive product vision.